DeepaAnjanamurthy/Capstone/README.md

 - Removing unhelpful columns from the dataset

 ### Major Findings
+Upcoming in future sprint

 ### Feature Engineering <a class="anchor" id="engine"></a>
+Upcoming in future sprint

 ### Model Development <a class="anchor" id="develop"></a>
+Upcoming in future sprint

 ### Model Interpretation <a class="anchor" id="interpret"></a>
+Upcoming in future sprint

 ### Feature Selection <a class="anchor" id="select"></a>
+Upcoming in future sprint

 ### Model Deployment <a class="anchor" id="deploy"></a>
+Upcoming in future sprint

 ##  Conclusion  <a class="anchor" id="conclusion"></a>
+Upcoming in future sprint

 ### Insights & Findings <a class="anchor" id="insights"></a>
+Upcoming in future sprint

 ### Key Takeaways <a class="anchor" id="takeaways"></a>
+Upcoming in future sprint

 ### Future Directions <a class="anchor" id="nextsteps"></a>
+Upcoming in future sprint

 ### Final Thoughts <a class="anchor" id="thoughts"></a>
+Upcoming in future sprint